GSA-TTS/10x-website/news/combating-bias-ai.md

 ---
 title: Combating Bias in Artificial Intelligence | 10x Featured Projects
 subtitle: Helping civil servants mitigate bias for equitable use of AI
-description: The Combating Bias in AI project addresses potential inequities and harms associated with the federal government’s adoption of AI and ML capabilities.
+description: The Combating Bias in AI project addresses potential inequities and harms associated with the federal government's adoption of AI and ML capabilities.
 footer: every-solution-starts-as-an-idea
 date: "2024-02-05"
 slug: "combating-bias-ai"
-excerpt: "The "Combating Bias in AI/ML Implementations" project aims to address the potential inequities and harms associated with the adoption of artificial intelligence (AI) and machine learning (ML) capabilities within government agencies and practices."
+excerpt: "The \"Combating Bias in AI/ML Implementations\" project aims to address the potential inequities and harms associated with the adoption of artificial intelligence (AI) and machine learning (ML) capabilities within government agencies and practices."
 theme: '4'
 tags: Projects
 ---